 Medical malpractice occurs when a patient doesn’t receive the accepted standard of care.
-For nursing home residents, this often includes prescription errors such as over-medicating, failing to medicate, and the mixing of drug which results in a life-threatening drug reaction.
+For nursing home residents, this often includes prescription errors such as over-medicating, failing to medicate, and the mixing of drugs which results in a life-threatening drug reaction.

 Although shocking, nursing home staff frequently take advantage of the weakened state of patients and physically and sexually abuse them.
 Rape, sexual assault, and being beaten are just a few examples of the horrific crimes committed against the elderly.
 Victims of these crimes are often too embarrassed to speak up so it’s important for family members to pay close attention and take note of any signs that abuse may be occurring, such as unexplainable cuts and bruises, or the fear of being left alone with a certain staff member.

 If you suspect your loved one is in immediate physical danger, it’s best to remove them from that situation and if necessary, call the police.

 Then, you should speak with an attorney.
 While you might feel the need to confront the nursing home staff, doing this might cause them to try and cover up any issues and may result in evidence, such as medical records, being “lost”.

 Our experienced attorneys will review your case and determine how best to proceed.
-In many cases, it is possible to pursue a nursing home lawsuit which will provide you and your loved one with compensation which can help to get them the care that they so desperately need.
+In many cases, it is possible to pursue a nursing home lawsuit that will provide you and your loved one with compensation which can help to get them the care that they so desperately need.

-Every state has laws which dictate how long a plaintiff has to file a lawsuit.
+Every state has laws that dictate how long a plaintiff has to file a lawsuit.
 In Pennsylvania, nursing home lawsuits must be filed within two years of the date that the abuse or negligence occurred.
-However, if the lawsuit is addressing medical malpractice, that two year ‘countdown’ begins from the date that the plaintiff became aware that a medical professional’s actions caused them harm.
+However, if the lawsuit is addressing medical malpractice, that two-year ‘countdown’ begins from the date that the plaintiff became aware that a medical professional’s actions caused them harm.

 These time limits are an excellent reason to call an attorney as quickly as possible.
 Once the allotted time has passed, a plaintiff will no longer have the option of recovering compensation.